Chevrolet Corvette (C4): ZR1 (1990–1995)

-GM found that the engine required special assembly, and that neither the Corvette plant in Bowling Green, Kentucky, nor any of their normal production facilities could handle the workload, so Mercury Marine corporation of Stillwater, Oklahoma, was contracted to assemble the engines under their MerCruiser division, due to their experience in working with aluminum, and ship them to the Corvette factory in Bowling Green where the ZR-1s were being assembled.
+GM found that the engine required special assembly, and that neither the Corvette plant in Bowling Green, Kentucky, nor any of their normal production facilities could handle the workload, so Mercury Marine corporation of Stillwater, Oklahoma, was contracted to assemble the engines under their MerCruiser division, due to their experience in working with aluminum, and ship them to the Corvette factory in Bowling Green where the ZR1s were being assembled.
 The engine assembly involved 95% drilling and boring completed at the Mercury Marine plant.
 The engine was largely assembled by hand and was tested on an engine stand before being sent to Chevrolet.
 Mercury Marine secured two LT5 V8 engines for itself.
-These engines were used in the ZR-1 owned by the company president and a custom made speedboat called the "Wette Vette".
+These engines were used in the ZR1 owned by the company president and a custom made speedboat called the "Wette Vette".
 The engine was modified to be used in the boat and had an increased output of 420 hp.

-The ZR-1 was introduced at the 1989 Geneva Motor Show and went on sale later that year and was available only as a fastback coupé bodystyle with a removable roof panel.
-It was distinguishable from other Corvette coupes by its wider tail section, 11-inch wide rear wheels and its new convex rear fascia with four square shaped taillights along with a special red ZR-1 badge in between.
+The ZR1 was introduced at the 1989 Geneva Motor Show and went on sale later that year and was available only as a fastback coupe bodystyle with a removable roof panel.
+It was distinguishable from other Corvette coupes by its wider tail section, 11-inch wide rear wheels and its new convex rear fascia with four square shaped taillights along with a special red ZR1 badge in between.

-In 1990, the 1991 ZR-1 and 1991 base model received updates to bodywork, interior, and wheels.
-The rear convex fascia and square taillights that set the 1990 ZR-1 apart from the base model found their way to all 1991 models, making the high-priced ZR-1 less distinguishable; however the ZR-1's center high mount stop lamp remained above the rear window while those on base Corvettes were integrated into the rear fascia.
-Further changes were made the following year in 1991, including extra ZR-1 badges on the fenders and the introduction of Acceleration Slip Regulation (ASR) or traction control.
+In 1990, the 1991 ZR1 and 1991 base model received updates to bodywork, interior, and wheels.
+The rear convex fascia and square taillights that set the 1990 ZR1 apart from the base model found their way to all 1991 models, making the high-priced ZR1 less distinguishable; however the ZR1's center high mount stop lamp remained above the rear window while those on base Corvettes were integrated into the rear fascia.
+Further changes were made the following year in 1991, including extra ZR1 badges on the fenders and the introduction of Acceleration Slip Regulation (ASR) or traction control.
 For model year 1993, modifications which were designed by Lotus were made to the cylinder heads, exhaust system and valvetrain of the LT5 bringing power output up from 375 to 405 hp at 5,800 rpm and 385 lbft of torque at 5,200 rpm.
 In addition, a new exhaust gas recirculation system improved emissions control.
-The model remained nearly unchanged into the 1995 model year, after which the ZR-1 was discontinued as the result of waning interest, development of the LS series engines, manufacturing cost and the forthcoming introduction of the C5 generation.
-A total of 6,939 ZR-1 models were manufactured over the six-year period.
-Not until the debut of the C5 based Z06 in 2001 would Chevrolet have another production Corvette capable of matching the ZR-1's performance.
+The model remained nearly unchanged into the 1995 model year, after which the ZR1 was discontinued as the result of waning interest, development of the LS series engines, manufacturing cost and the forthcoming introduction of the C5 generation.
+A total of 6,939 ZR1 models were manufactured over the six-year period.
+Not until the debut of the C5 based Z06 in 2001 would Chevrolet have another production Corvette capable of matching the ZR1's performance.